Job outlooks for Real estate agents and salespersons

 • Several positions will become available due to retirements.

-Here are some key facts about Real estate agents and salespersons in the London region:
+Here are some key facts about real estate agents and salespersons in the London region:

-• Approximately 1,830 people work in this occupation.
+• Approximately 2,060 people work in this occupation.

 • Real estate agents and salespersons mainly work in the following sectors: